Oct 9: Iterators, with List examples

 the distance that the index is from the nearest end of the list.
 That means

-to either the front or end of a LinkedList
+that an add to either the front or end of a LinkedList

 takes constant